My approach

 Person-centred therapy

 At the heart of my work is a person-centred approach.
-This means I offer a warm, supportive space where you can explore your thoughts and feelings openly, without judgement or pressure to reach solutions.
-Rather than giving advice, I support you to reconnect with your own internal resources and understanding.
-You set the pace and we attend to what feels most important for you.
-Being deeply heard and met with compassion can bring clarity, self-awareness, and a stronger sense of self-trust.
+I offer a warm, supportive space where you can explore your thoughts and feelings openly, without judgement.
+You set the pace, and we attend to what feels most important for you.
+Being deeply heard within the therapeutic relationship can support a stronger connection with your own internal voice and resources within, bringing greater clarity, self-awareness, and a deeper sense of connection with yourself.

 Experiential therapy